ybryan95/Planetoid_GNN_Demo/README.md

 ## 2.1 Model Definition
 A two-layer GCN model is defined using PyG's GCNConv module.
 The GCN layers are followed by a ReLU activation function and dropout, with the last layer followed by a log_softmax activation function for the multi-class classification.

+The model is trained using the nodes that have known classifications, and the quality of the model is evaluated based on how well it classifies the remaining nodes.
+This is typical of semi-supervised learning scenarios in machine learning, where a small amount of the data is labeled.

 ## 2.2 Training
 The model is trained using negative log-likelihood loss.
 The training loop involves a forward pass of the model, calculating the loss, performing backpropagation to compute gradients, and updating the model parameters.

+After training, the code evaluates the model on the testing data and prints the test accuracy for each epoch.
+The code also collects the loss and test accuracy history for each epoch, which are then plotted to visualize the performance of the model over time.

+Furthermore, the code also visualizes the graph structure of the Cora dataset using the NetworkX library, which helps understand the complex relationships in the data.

 ## 2.3 Testing
 The trained model is tested on masked test data.
 Predictions are made using the model's forward pass and compared with actual labels to compute the test accuracy.